 The initial assembly of the supplements and tools for making a home prepared raw diet for cats can seem a bit overwhelming.
-Bear in mind that once you’ve purchased many of the dry ingredients, they last a very long time.
-If you treat your grinder well, you should only have to buy that once.
+Bear in mind that once you’ve purchased many of the dry ingredients, they last a very long time. you treat your grinder well, you should only have to buy that once.
 If you stock and organize supplies correctly at the start and keep them all in one place, you won’t be running to the store or hunting down individual ingredients in multiple places every time you want to make a batch of food.
+Here’s a link to all the cat stuff I buy from iHerb.

-A hard-working electric grinder is the single most important, time saving tool you’ll need if you’re going to make cat food regularly.
-Being a wee bit of a control freak, I like grinding the meat and bones myself, thus sparing worry about whether someone else has kept his or her workspace and grinder parts spotlessly clean.
+A hard-working electric grinder is the single most important, time saving tool you’ll need if you’re going to make cat food regularly and including ground bone.
+Being a wee bit of a control freak, I generally like grinding the meat and bones myself, thus sparing worry about whether someone else has kept his or her workspace and grinder parts spotlessly clean.
 Besides, if you want to grind meat WITH bone (which is really best), you’ll probably need to buy a grinder yourself as most butchers won’t grind bone for you.

 You’ll need the grinder for grinding the raw bone and some of the meat attached to it, but an important part of raw feeding includes leaving plenty of nice fat chunks of muscle meat in the food for kitty to chew.
 Please remember, it’s best to “chunk” a good portion, if not all, of the muscle meat by hand, to give kitty a chance to do some serious chewing to help keep her teeth and gums in good health.
 If your cat is missing a large number of teeth, however, you may want to grind everything.

-• Please remember that you should always wash your grinder parts by hand, and not in a dishwasher.
-No worries though, the Tasin TS108 meat grinder cleans up easily and quickly.
-I promise I wouldn’t say that if it weren’t true.
-I’m not a fan of long kitchen cleanup chores.
+Please remember that you should always wash your grinder parts by hand, and not in a dishwasher.

 If you want meats that are free-range, antibiotic-free, and hormone-free, a decent chain in the United States and Canada is Whole Foods Market.
 They also sell very nice organic chicken liver, so I often pick up fresh liver there as well.
 Sourcing hearts can be tricky, but it’s well worth the effort.
 You will have to call around to see if you can find someone who will keep you supplied with hearts.